edamla/mediterraneanagency/_books/2021-09-01-when-allah-doesnt-give.md

 ---
-These stories differ in many ways from those that have been written so far: They contain stories that shed light on real life and, in a way, reveal thou- sands of years of experience of the Orient.
+These stories differ in many ways from those that have been written so far: They contain stories that shed light on real life and, in a way, reveal thousands of years of experience of the Orient.
 Again, exemplary signs that have been lived in life in history and whose similar ones will be experienced in the future have been revealed.
-Again, the mem- ories of our author himself are also included in this work.
+Again, the memories of our author himself are also included in this work.
 <!--more-->